Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Introduction

 In this work, we introduce a novel framework, Path-of-Thoughts (PoT), that decomposes a relational reasoning problem into three stages: graph extraction, path identification, and reasoning.
-During the first stage, a single LLM call extracts the key entities, relations, and their corresponding attributes in the problem to construct an graph (akin to a cognitive map).
-The graph is not task-specific and serves as a foundation for downstream reasoning tasks (e.g., finding shortest paths, or planning).
+During the first stage, a single LLM call extracts the key entities, relations, and their corresponding attributes in the problem, constructing a graph (akin to a cognitive map), which serves as a foundation for downstream relational reasoning tasks (e.g., kinship or spatial).
 Subsequently, the path identification module identifies the key reasoning paths in the graph that are associated with the question.
 Finally, an LLM or symbolic reasoner is used to infer probable answers based on the input and identified paths.
-Our evaluations on several well established relational reasoning datasets indicate 4.5\% to 21.3\% symbolic methods and superior robustness to LLM extraction errors. \textit{To the best of our knowledge, PoT is the first work to deal with LLM hallucinations and input ambiguities through path identification}.
+Our evaluations across several well-established relational reasoning datasets indicate a maximum improvement of 21.3\% in accuracy and superior robustness to LLM extraction errors and potential controversial descriptions. \textit{To the best of our knowledge, PoT is the first work that enhances relational reasoning tasks through identifying query-relevant subgraphs before reasoning.}